 Former US Poet-Laureate Billy Collins on the Troubadour’s 60th birthday as a writer’s café…

-“Thanks to the zeal of its many managers and promoters, The Troubadour has evolved over its 60 year history from a hidden-away beatnik coffee house to a world famous center for the performance of music and poetry.
+Thanks to the zeal of its many managers and promoters, the Troubadour has evolved over its 60 year history from a hidden-away beatnik coffee house to a world famous center for the performance of music and poetry.
 Its walls have become storied, and if only the place had halls, they would be hallowed.
-The Troubadour was the scene of the first reading I gave in the UK, and I count myself among the long line of poets who are eager to return and darken its doorway again.”
+The Troubadour was the scene of the first reading I gave in the UK, and I count myself among the long line of poets who are eager to return and darken its doorway again.

 from Coffee-House Poetry organiser, Anne-Marie Fyfe

-readings - may-jul 2014 - troubadour60
+readings - oct-dec 2014 - troubadour60

 mondays 8-10 pm, £8 (concs. £7)